sharifayazi/-BITS-and-Pieces2/README.md

-# test-game
+# BITS-and-Pieces2
-this is a test repository for the Game Hub project
+Bits and Pieces2, Mystery Maths, is an educational mathematics game for children, with the aim of being a diverse and enjoyable experience for the user